galib360/FaceXHuBERT/README.md

 ### Training and Testing

-- Train the model by running the follwing command:
+- Train the model by running the following command:

 	```
 	python main.py